 Billy Watson, Chief Executive, SAMH

-Led by SAMH and David Cameron, this open forum will ask delegates at each roundtable to discuss some of the key questions raised throughout the morning sessions
+Led by SAMH and our Chair, David Cameron, this open forum will ask delegates at each roundtable to discuss some of the key questions raised throughout the morning sessions

 “Creating a culture of Wellbeing in Schools – a strategy”